-Man accused of being ‘Golden State Killer’ expected to plead guilty
+Man accused of being ‘Golden State Killer’ pleads guilty to 13 murders

-Under the terms of the deal prosecutors reached with his public defenders, DeAngelo will reportedly plead guilty to 13 murders, 13 kidnapping-related crimes and up to 62 rapes for which the statute of limitations has expired, according to the Los Angeles Times and the Sacramento Bee.
-But DeAngelo could rethink any of the pleas right up until the moment he enters them.

-Both prosecutors and DeAngelo’s attorneys did not return requests for comment Monday.

-DeAngelo is set to enter his plea at an unusual hearing at a cavernous Sacramento State University ballroom, a venue chosen because it was large enough to hold the more than 150 victims and family members of victims expected to attend and at the same time provide for social distancing.
+Many waited four decades for this moment of reckoning.
+The hearing was held at a cavernous Sacramento State University ballroom, a venue chosen because it was large enough to hold the more than 150 victims, family members and others who were expected to attend and provide for social distancing.
+Sacramento Superior Court Judge Michael G. Bowman presided.

+Deputies wheeled DeAngelo into the hearing in a wheelchair.
+He appeared in an orange jumpsuit, wearing a face shield to protect him from the novel coronavirus.
+The former police officer and Navy veteran did not speak other than to answer a judge’s questions.

-The arrest of DeAngelo in 2018 marked an extraordinary breakthrough, since it came decades after the hunt for the killer had grown cold, and because it relied on a groundbreaking genetic technique that has now helped solve dozens of other crimes.
+The arrest of DeAngelo in 2018 marked an extraordinary breakthrough, because it came decades after the hunt for the killer had grown cold, and because it relied on a groundbreaking genetic technique that has now helped solve dozens of other crimes.

-DeAngelo, a Navy veteran and former police officer, was quietly living out his retirement in the Sacramento suburb of Citrus Heights when authorities linked him to a series of brutal attacks that stretched from Northern to Southern California between 1974 and 1986.
+DeAngelo was quietly living out his retirement in the Sacramento suburb of Citrus Heights when authorities linked him to a series of brutal attacks that stretched from 1975 to 1986.

 It would take the advent of a new technology to finally crack the case long after it had gone stale.